 Table of contents

-Your resume is your first chance to make a good impression — and your font choice is like a handshake in the job interview.
+Your resume is your first chance to make a good impression, and your font choice is an important consideration to ensure employers see the potential in your resume.

 So, what’s the best font size, and how do you sort through the options to find a font that’s right for you?